 About the Polar Shrimp Salmon Atlantic Fly

-Often used when salmon have recently migrated from salt to fresh water, or for steelhead.
-Can be effective when river flows are turbid and you need a bright fly with more "presence."
+It is often used when salmon have recently migrated from salt to fresh water, or for steel head.

 Country of origin for this salmon atlantic fly: England/Scotland

 This salmon atlantic fly is designed to be fished on Rivers & Streams

 - Back : Buck tail that is used for the tail is tied in at the head, laid down over the back of the fly and secured by the rib, leaving the tips to form a tail.

 Currently there are no comments about the Polar Shrimp fly pattern from other fly fishermen yet.

 To make a comment, please sign-in or register securely with us.